Services Firms

 Foreign applicants need a local agent.

-A power of attorney certified or authenticated according to the laws of the place of execution is required (consular legalization is not mandatory).
+A power of attorney according to the laws of the place of execution is required (consular legalization and notarized authentication is not necessary).
+However, at least notarization is advisable in case objections, oppositions or any other proceeding arises.
+If fully legible and without cuts, a scanned copy will suffice.

 National: